Books

 As the war raged, these American and British volunteers -- museum curators, art scholars and educators, architects, archivists, and artists, known as the Monuments Men -- found themselves in a desperate race against time to locate and save the many priceless treasures and works of art stolen by Adolf Hitler and the Nazis.

 Monuments Woman Rose Valland, one of the greatest heroines of the arts, risked her life during World War II working under the watchful eyes of the Nazis.
 Her remarkable story is told in her memoir Le front de l'art: Défense des collections françaises 1939–1945, a book that sheds light on one of the darkest periods in human history.
-The Art Front is the first-ever English translation of Valland’s own words and brings her courageous deeds to readers worldwide.
+TThe Art Front: The Defense of French Collections 1939-1945 is the first-ever English translation of Valland’s own words and brings her courageous deeds to readers worldwide.

 Introduction by Robert M. Edsel.